0

 Delta Force and Special Forces operators once relied on pagers.

 I think it reasonable by now to say I have successfully experienced the life and the death of the pager.
-Pagers were around in the 1950s/60s, important in the 1980s, very important in the 1990s, and now are all but dead, replaced by iPhones and similar technology.
+Pagers were around in the 1950s and 60s, important in the 1980s, very important in the 1990s, and now are all but dead, replaced by smartphones and similar technology.

-Pagers are simple; that is, they only receive and carry no transmitter in them.
+Pagers are simple: they only receive signals and carry no transmitter in them.
 In other words, it is not possible to respond to a message on a pager.
-More often than not the message on a pager urged the recipient to get to a phone and call the sender for a full-duplex conversation.
+More often than not a message received on a pager would urge the recipient to get to a phone and call the sender for a full-duplex conversation.

-The first experience I had with the magnificent device was in the Army’s Combat Diver (underwater operations) school in Key West, FL.
-As it was, there were no situations in our day-to-day operations that required an emergency recall of all the unit personnel.
-But our Commanding Officer came fired from the venerable Delta Force, who indeed had such a re-call status necessary.
+The first experience I had with the magnificent device was in the Army’s Combat Diver (underwater operations) School in Key West, FL during my time in the Green Berets.
+There were no situations in our day-to-day operations that required an emergency recall of all the unit personnel.
+But our Commanding Officer came fired from the venerable Delta Force, who indeed required such a recall.

 Before not too long we all found ourselves wearing pagers and scratching our heads.
-It seemed to be the Commander pining away for his Delta Force days by introducing us to a measure of technology that we greatly did not need; wearing pagers did not lend itself well to men who were constantly in the sea!
+It seemed that the commander was pining away for his Delta Force days by introducing us to a measure of technology that we greatly did not need; wearing pagers did not lend itself well to men who were constantly in the sea!

 The boss (commander) organized an on-call system giving the Staff Duty a second pager besides his own.
 The Staff Duty kept one man at the school headquarters for a period of 24 hours to answer phone calls and provide for the essential security inspections though the night.

-He Also organized our Dive Medical Technicians (DMT) into the alert mix to respond to any dive-related emergencies among our students, and even severe compression injuries among the local civilian populous, as we had dive injury medical treatment capabilities that even the local municipal hospital did not have.
+He also organized our Dive Medical Technicians (DMT) to respond to any dive-related emergencies among our students and even severe compression injuries among the local civilian population, as we had dive injury medical treatment capabilities that even the local municipal hospital did not have.

 And then it happened.

 My pager sounded the alarm as it buzzed itself across my nightstand.
 A gander told me it was an emergency and to respond with no delay.
 I raced to the School toward the hour of midnight to spot a body lying in the parking lot.
-I crept up upon until I was close enough to discover it was a fellow SCUBA instructor lying on the pavement with a card containing his medical symptoms.
+I crept up to it, and when I drew close enough I discovered it was a fellow SCUBA instructor lying on the pavement with a card containing his medical symptoms.

 “Nope.
-Frayed knot — it’s the boss getting crazy with his pager network.”
+Fraid not,” the body replied.
+“It’s the boss getting crazy with his pager network.”

 The whole event went over like a pound of poo-poo in a punch bowl.
-The after-action review for the exercise almost lead to the lynching of the Boss, and we never had a similar event following it.
-What’s more, the men slowly stopped wearing their pagers altogether and throughout the whole awkward event, nothing was gained or lost.
+The after-action review for the exercise almost lead to the lynching of the Boss, and we never had a similar event after that.
+What’s more, the men slowly stopped wearing their pagers altogether, and throughout the whole awkward event nothing was gained or lost.

 Soon after, I went to the Delta Force where the pagers were back in full serious swing and there was no joking around with them this time.
 They were still rather new and, as a result, there was a bit of mystique about them and the men around town who wore them.
 This was in the ’90s and the men in the Unit wasted no time parading around the local pubs with their pagers clipped to their belts to entice females.
 It worked.